AdaptableTools/showcase-adaptable-fdc3/README.md

 This is a very basic example of FDC3 interop capabilities in AdapTable.

-It provides a small AdapTable instance with some dummy Instrument data.
+It provides a small [AdapTable React](https://docs.adaptabletools.com/learn/react-overview) instance which contains some dummy Instrument data and illustrates some [AdapTable FDC3 capabilities](https://docs.adaptabletools.com/guide/handbook-using-fdc3).

-For more information on how to integrate FDC3 in Adaptable see the [FDC3 AdapTable Documentation](https://docs.adaptabletools.com/guide/handbook-using-fdc3)

-For full information on how to use the AdapTable React Wrapper see the [AdapTable Documentation](https://docs.adaptabletools.com/learn/react-overview).

 ### Installation